swiss-territorial-data-lab/proj-dqry/README.md

 ## Scripts and configuration files

 The `proj-dqry` repository contains **scripts** to prepare and post-process the datasets:

 	1. prepare_data.py
 	2. prediction_filter.py
 	3. detection_monitoring.py
 	4. plots.py

 The description of each script can be found [here](/scripts/README.md).

-In addition, the object detection itself is performed by tools developped in `object-detector` git repository.
+In addition, the object detection itself is performed by tools developed in `object-detector` git repository.
 The description of the scripts used are presented here: https://github.com/swiss-territorial-data-lab/object-detector

 Configurations files used to set the input parameters of the scripts and model are located in the **config** folder:

 	1. config-trne.yaml
 	2. config-prd.yaml
 	3. config-dm.yaml
 	4. detectron2_config_dqry.yaml

- The detailed instruction to run the workflows can be find [here](/config/README.md).
+ The detailed instructions to run the workflows can be found [here](/config/README.md).

 ## Copyright and License